FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-09-17-securing-a-cordova-app-implemented-with-angular-using-oidc-and-oauth2.md

 > Note that we skipped not needed plugins here.
 You can add them as you want.

 With this we registered a custom url scheme which listens to `mytestapp://`.
 Exactly this will be our redirect address in our auth config.
-I will add a `callback` in the end just to make sure we have a string indicating that this is a callback from the sts:
+I will add a `callback` in the end to make sure we have a string indicating that this is a callback from the STS:

 ```js
 export function configureAuth(